-If you have been to Japan before, you may have noticed: Japanese do a lot of things differently.
+If you have been to Japan before, you may have noticed: Japanese do a lot of things their own way.

 The ticketing system is no exception.
 If you think buying Japanese event tickets online works similar to ordering from Ticketmaster, Eventim or other major ticket agencies around the world, you might be in for a surprise.